 Getting to Glungezer

-By bus – Bus 4134 (link to schedule in the table at the top) from both Innsbruck and Hall in Tirol stops in front of the Glungezerbahn.
+By bus – Bus 4134 from both Innsbruck and Hall in Tirol stops in front of the Glungezerbahn.
 Travelling on the bus is free with ski gear.

 Special bus – For residents and tourists staying in the villages of Wattens, Fritzens, and Volders, there is a special free ski bus over weekends and holidays.